Roger-random/as7341_webui/README.md

 `/` : GitHub standard files (LICENSE, README) and files to run a web server via Docker Compose for development & testing purposes.

 `/basic/` : Bare-bones early draft of HTML UI.
-No CSS, no external dependency, no stylesheet.
-Kept around for diagnostics and debugging.
+No CSS, no external dependency.
+Kept for diagnostics and debugging.

 `/standard/` : Default HTML UI